30 Oct The anti-social side of grief…

 – Edward Lee

-Losing our darling child simply affects everything – and each of us in different ways.
+Losing our darling child simply affects everything – each of us in different ways and at different times.
 Loving them and missing them is like hauling around a sack of pain.
 Some days it’s heavier and harder than others – for no obvious reason.
-There are simply things we can do and things we can’t – and frustratingly that can change from day to day!
+Grief is sneaky.
+Triggers spring out of nowhere and leave us raw and ragged.

 For Ben 💛